The Northwich Mill & Daniel Whittaker (1720-92)

 The immense success involved persistent struggle with the management of risk, competition & urban trekkers.

 But it always seemed the associated appalling congestion, squalor and alienation of the poor which was blamed on the rich?
+And inexorably blame led to hatred.

 The Whittaker legacy provided a rich source of evidence which suggested that the industrial revolution was an evolutionary economic process which was underpinned by a strong moral urgency to earn a crumb for the family and not by any intention to exploit the urban trekkers.